CRISPR and Beyond: Perturbations at Scale to Understand Genomes (Virtual Conference)22 - 25 September 2020Wellcome Genome Campus, UK

 - Measuring consequences of non-coding variation

-- Assaying gene function in organisms
+- Genetic screens to ascertain function in cells and organisms

-- Gene and drug function in disease
+- Gene editing and disease

 - Interactions with genes, drugs, and environment